ShanderB/Bolttech-Barcelona-Fullstack-test/README.md

 - I created all the backend tests, achieving 100% test coverage.
 - I added as many validations as possible to ensure data integrity.
 - When starting the Docker containers, the MongoDB database is built, a seed script is executed to populate initial data, and then the backend starts.
+- When a booking is made, the backend saves the booking and removes 1 unit from the car's stock in the car table.
+I initially tried to implement this using transactions, but it wasn't working correctly.
+To avoid spending too much time, I implemented it in a way that I fully understand is not ideal: saving the booking and updating the car stock separately.

 ### Frontend
 - After the backend and database initialization, the frontend build process starts.
 Once completed, the application is ready to use with pre-seeded data.